Current Programs

 Develop niche food markets for sheep recognized by the TrueChurro™ initiative.
 Increased numbers will allow for the development of a sustainable meat market highlighting gastronomic values and building a local, healthy, equitable and sustainable food system.
 Their exceptional meat quality of taste (high in Omega-3 and low in fat) will stimulate higher demand and, in turn, contribute to larger and more resilient populations.

-We understand the necessity to apply our learned knowledge from the Churro sheep research to other regionally adapted species.
-As the Foundation grows, we envision the application of our approach to other landraces and other observed phenomena worldwide.
+We recognize the need to apply our knowledge gained from Churro sheep research to other regionally adapted species.
+As the Foundation expands, we envision applying our approach to other landraces and various observed phenomena worldwide.